Archibald Weigall: Family

-She was the former wife of Baron Hermann von Eckardstein (1864–1933) of the German Embassy (whom she had married in 1896).

-Baron Hermann von Eckardstein (1864-1933) in London."A German attaché", a caricature by Spy in Vanity Fair, 1898.
+Baron Hermann von Eckardstein (1864–1933) in London."A German attaché", a caricature by Spy in Vanity Fair, 1898.

 (Note: Ordinarily, a marriage to a divorcee would have wrecked his career.)
 By his wife, Weigall had one daughter; his wife also suffered several miscarriages, including in Australia.
 Their country residence was Englemere House at Ascot in Berkshire.

 His daughter Priscilla Crystal Frances Blundell Weigall married on 23 July 1935 Edward Richard Assheton Penn Curzon, CBE (1908–1984), son and heir of Francis Richard Henry Penn Curzon, 5th Earl Howe and wife and cousin Mary Curzon.
 They had two daughters before they divorced in 1943.
 She married secondly Robert Coriat, born Harold Isaac Coriat (b.
 Mogador), son of Abraham Coriat and wife Donna Florence "Flora" Cazes (b.
 London, Middlesex), daughter of Isaac Juave Cazes and wife Selina Simha or Semah Corcos, who were from Morocco, all Sephardi Jews.
 Their daughter, British socialite Susan Ann Caroline Coriat married Thomas Evelyn "Tommy" Weber (originally Thomas Ejnar Arkner), a race car driver who also came from a wealthy family.
 His father was born in Denmark, of Danish and English descent, son of Poul Arkner, born Poul Christian Anderson (b.
 Denmark) and wife Pamela Joyce Weber (b.
 Hertford, Hertfordshire), daughter of Reginald Evelyn Weber and wife Joyce Warner.
 Weigall's great-grandson is British actor Jake Weber.